JeremyHeinPhD/Alignment-Portfolio/Neurodiverse-students-ai.md

 > **Note:** This is a thought project based on my experience working with neurodiverse students.
-> I am not a developer and do not have the technical skills to implement this idea.
+> I’m not a developer yet, but I’m actively learning and exploring how AI can support emotional regulation in education.
-> I’m sharing it to invite collaboration with developers or researchers interested in AI for education and emotional support.
+> I’m sharing this to invite collaboration with developers or researchers who want to help shape and build this idea.
 ---
 # AI and Neurodiverse Students